Landmarks of Montreal: Mount Royal

-Mount Royal is Montreal's outstanding urban park, designed in 1876 by Frederick Law Olmsted, best known as the designer of New York's Central Park.
-Mount Royal's features include the Chalet and the Kondiaronk Belvedere overlooking downtown Montreal (the most famous view of the city), and man-made Beaver Lake (Lac aux Castors) with its recently renovated pavilion.
+Mount Royal was designed in 1876 by Frederick Law Olmsted, best known as the designer of New York's Central Park.
+Mount Royal's features include the Chalet and the Kondiaronk Belvedere overlooking downtown Montreal, and man-made Beaver Lake (Lac aux Castors) with its recently renovated pavilion.
 Mount Royal is topped by an illuminated cross that has become a Montreal landmark.
 Observant hikers on the park's many trails will find an abundance of small wildlife.
-In the winter, the park is the site of numerous cross-country ski trails and a new, refrigerated skating rink near Beaver Lake.Once, a funicular railroad brought sightseers to its peak, but has long since disappeared.
-A tramway also went up the mountain on the north side, replaced in the late 1950s by the Camillien Houde Parkway, which now bisects the mountain (the parkway is named for long-time but controversial former mayor, jailed during World War II for his opposition to conscription in Canada).
-The "11-Montagne" bus line perpetuates the route of the tram.

-Every Sunday in the summer, hundreds of people gather at the George-Étienne Cartier Monument, a statue of Confederation co-founder George-Étienne Cartier at the foot of Mount Royal, for several hours of drumming, dancing, and juggling (among many other activities) in an event known as the Tam-Tams.
+In the winter, the park is the site of numerous cross-country ski trails and a new, refrigerated skating rink near Beaver Lake.
+Once, a funicular railroad brought sightseers to its peak, but it has long since disappeared.
+A tramway also went up the mountain on the north side, replaced in the late 1950s by the Camillien Houde Parkway, which now bisects the mountain.
+The "11-Montagne" bus line now replaces the tram.
+Every Sunday in the summer, hundreds of people gather at the George-Étienne Cartier Monument, at the foot of Mount Royal, for drumming, dancing, and juggling (among many other activities) in an event known as the Tam-Tams.
 It is unclear how this event started; but, as it has no formal organization and has carried on both in a lively and peaceful way since at least the late 1980s.
 The intersection of Avenue du Parc and Avenue des Pins, just to the south, formerly a winding urban interchange (inspired by the New York parkways of Robert Moses), underwent a major transformation to become more pedestrian-friendly.